 In-classroom with hands-on training

-Class will consist of both lectures, micro-drone flying practice, and hands-on time with the professional grade DJI Mavic Pro Quadcopter.
+The class will consist of both lectures, micro-drone flying practice, and hands-on time with the professional-grade DJI Mavic Pro Quadcopter.

 - Introduction to Drone Technology

 - PT 107 Preparation and Drone Pilot Training

 The course curriculum includes sUAS Operating Rules; Airspace Classification; Aviation Weather; and Sectional Chart Reading for passing the FAA test, as well as basic maneuvers with both small and large quadcopters and prepares you to pass the test to obtain FAA's Part 107 Certificate.
 The Part 107 certificate is mandatory if you desire to fly professionally.
 Several hours of simulator training and hands on flight training using professional drones is also included.